orlando21/magnolia-tutorial/_projects/3-help-viewer.md

 {:.center}
 ![]({{ site.baseurl }}/img/ng-help-viewer-moqups.png)

-One can pay a subscription to Moqups for extra features like exporting to PNG but the free version is sufficient for sketching up some initial wireframes.
+One can pay a subscription to Moqups for extra features like exporting to PNG but the free version is sufficient for sketching some initial wireframes.
 The free version also lets you share your design with team collaborators.
-With Moqups it was far easier to wireframe than I had anticipated, so the design phase was an enjoyable experience.
+With Moqups it was far easier to wireframe than I had anticipated, so the design phase was enjoyable.

 #### 3. Implementation